SWU-Karabast/forceteki/docs/debugging-guide.md

 ### Triggered ability not triggering / resolving on event
 If a triggered ability is not activating in response to the expected trigger, start with the following steps:

-1. Set a up a breakpoint in your test and a **TODO THIS PR: insert link** conditioned breakpoint at this code line in TriggeredAbility.ts (note: the number may have changed): [`for (const player of this.game.getPlayers()) {`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/ability/TriggeredAbility.ts#L78)
+1. Set a up a breakpoint in your test and a **TODO THIS PR: insert link** conditioned breakpoint at this code line in TriggeredAbility.ts: [`for (const player of this.game.getPlayers()) {`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/ability/TriggeredAbility.ts#L78)

 2. When the breakpoint is hit, look at the call stack to confirm that the ability being triggered is the ability you are attempting to debug (see image below).
 If not, use the continue button to keep hitting the breakpoint until the ability you want is triggered.
 If the ability is never triggered, then something is wrong with the trigger itself - double-check that you are using the right event name for the trigger and use the **TODO THIS PR: link** pipeline debugging steps to investigate whether the trigger event is happening as intended.